 Unfortunately, this is not the case.
-Most companies lack internal processes, expertise and resources to handle even most basic security incidents.
+Most companies lack internal processes, expertise, and resources to handle even the most basic security incidents.
 To fix this you will need anywhere between 5 and 30 systems working together, as well as a level of cooperation never seen before.
 With that being said…

 There are incredibly many steps you can take to improve the security of your company with relative ease, even if you don’t have an IT security specialist in place.
 Start by looking at processes and data and then get a few sessions with a security consultant.